Gip-Gip/apecrunch/README.md

  - [ ] Allow the user to quit the program without hitting ctrl+c
  - [ ] Make the theme less ugly
  - [ ] Make test cases
+ - [ ] Properly format the source code
  - [ ] Store theme in ~/.config/apecrunch/theme.toml
  - [ ] Store the parsed tokens of calculations in history instead of the printed result